experimentalpolitics/immigration/material/design.md

 ### Introduction for full story

-Next, we will show you the content of the article linked in the previous tweet.
-Please click on the `next` button and read the story carefully.
-Keep in mind that we will ask you questions about the content of the article afterwards.
+Next, we will show you the content of the article linked in the previous tweet. **Please read the story carefully.** Keep in mind that we will ask you questions about the content of the article afterwards.

+_There will be a brief pause on the next screen so you can read the story._ At the end of the pause, an arrow will appear at the bottom of the screen.
+Once the arrow appears, you may move on to the next screen of the survey by clicking on the arrow.

 ### Full Story: Immigrant-owned Businesses on the Rise